jadjoubran/javascript-blog/src/posts/javascript-foreach-index.md

 ---
-date: 2020-03-04
+date: 2020-03-04T00:00:00.000Z
 title: JavaScript forEach index
 tags:
   - foreach
   - javascript
+metaDesc: >-
-metaDesc: Using forEach in JavaScript you can access the "index".
+  Using forEach in JavaScript you can access the "index".
 Checkout the examples for using the JavaScript forEach index.
-socialImage: "/images/javascript-foreach-index.jpg"
+socialImage: /images/javascript-foreach-index.jpg
+_template: post
 ---

 When looping through an array in JavaScript, it may be useful sometimes to get the **index** of every item in the array.

 ![javascript forEach index](/images/javascript-foreach-index.jpg)